 Summary:

-The city of Prospect Harbor, Maine has just one elementary school, Peninsula School, which serves grades PK-5 with a total enrollment of 76 students.
-The school is part of the Regional School Unit 24 district, which is ranked 74 out of 177 districts in the state and has a 3-star rating from SchoolDigger.
+Prospect Harbor, Maine has only one school, Peninsula School, which serves grades PK-5 with a total enrollment of 76 students.
+The school is part of the Regional School Unit 24 district, which is ranked 99 out of 176 districts in the state of Maine and has a 2-star rating from SchoolDigger.

 Thank you for your feedback!